I Said to Myself 'My Attention Span Is Shot'. Here’s How I Got It Back

 For the first few days, I was a mess.

-I reached for my phone at red lights, in line at the grocery store, during commercial breaks.
+I reached for my cell phone at red lights, in line at the grocery store, during commercial breaks.
 My thumb hovered over where Instagram used to be, like an amputee trying to scratch a phantom limb.
 I found myself sitting and staring blankly at walls, listening to the hum of the refrigerator, and realizing how much of my day had previously been filled with the noise of digital junk.
 Being forced to simply sit with my thoughts and listen to my environment made me more present than I had been in a long time.
+Developing this kind of focus takes consistent practice, and each day I noticed small improvements as I stuck with it.

 There was a moment on day three when I sat in silence for so long I became convinced the cat was judging me.